• What is Copywriting?

 2. When do you need your copy completed by?

-What may seem like a reasonable due date to your new client may not actually be so doable.
-You need to have a good idea of when your client needs copy finalized and make sure that you’ve got time for a few rounds of revisions within that period.
+What may seem like a reasonable due date to your new client may not be doable.
+You need to have a good idea of when your client needs copy finalized so you have got time for a few rounds of revisions within that period.

 3. When do you need the project completed by?